-Cocobolo offers many shades of yellow, orange, red, and brown with streaks of black or purple that form mesmerizing figures.
-Its grain varies from straight to interlocked, and the wood has a fine even texture.
+Cocobolo offers many shades of yellow, orange, red, and brown, with streaks of black or purple that form mesmerizing figures.
+Its grain varies from straight to interlocked, and the wood has a fine, even texture.

-Cocobolo is listed on CITES Appendix II as part of the genus-wide restriction on Dalbergia.
-It’s also listed on the IUCN Red List as “vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.”
+Cocobolo is listed in CITES Appendix II as part of the genus-wide restriction on Dalbergia.
+It's also listed on the IUCN Red List as “vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.”

 When it comes to working, cocobolo is a relatively difficult wood.
 This is largely due to its density and hardness, which cause a blunting effect on tools.
 The wood is also rather oily, which makes it difficult to glue and finish.
 Additionally, tear-out is common with the more interlocked pieces.
 It can be brittle during work, but the wood is strong and stable once worked properly and will maintain its shape nicely.

 As a tonewood, cocobolo is considered relatively bright.
 Its low-end is present, though not nearly as much as rosewood.
 Its superb clarity and responsiveness are largely due to its moderate decay, particularly in the bright overtones.
-It’s an articulate tonewood with a lovely treble and upper-midrange.
+It's an articulate tonewood with a lovely treble and upper midrange.